-- Physiography (land forms and parent materials) - Soils - Depth and duration of seasonal flooding and - Agro-climatology [It comprises four elements: length of kharif and rabi growing seasons, length of pre-kharif transition period, number of days below certain critical winter temperatures (<15C) and number of days with extremely high summer temperature (>40C)].
+- Physiographic (land forms and parent materials) - Soils - Depth and duration of seasonal flooding and - Agro-climatology [It comprises four elements: length of kharif and rabi growing seasons, length of pre-kharif transition period, number of days below certain winter critical temperatures (<15^oC) and number of days with extremely high summer temperature (>40^oC)].

 Agro-ecological zones and sub-zones are very broad units.
-The fertility status of these zones varies greatly.
+Fertility status of these zones varies greatly.
 Individual farmers have fragmented the land into small pieces causing wide variation in the management of each and every piece of land.
-This leads to large variation in the fertility levels even between adjacent plots.
-The difficulties of agro-ecological zones are given here which serve as a ground for AEZ based fertilizer recommendations for cropping patterns (FAO/UNDP, 1988).
-For detailed information about physical and chemical properties of soils, respective Upazila Nirdeshikas may be consulted.
+This leads to the large variation in the fertility levels even between adjacent plots.
+Realizing the difficulties of agro- ecological zones is given here which serves as a ground for AEZ based fertilizer recommendations for cropping patterns (FAO/UNDP, 1988).
+For detailed information about physical and chemical properties of soils, respective Upazila Nirdeshika may be consulted.
+However, for fertility data of a specific area soil sample should be collected for detailed analysis (BARC, 2012).